centreon/centreon-documentation/versioned_docs/version-23.10/reporting/introduction.md

 **Here are some examples of reports available in Centreon MBI**: [Reports examples](../assets/reporting/Centreon-MBI-Sample-Reports.pdf)

-or simply create your own reporting Dashboard using our widgets.
+or simply create your own reporting dashboard using our widgets.

 ![image](../assets/reporting/dashboard.png)